Accern/accern-python/README.rst

 Quick Start
 ---------------

-1. Contact `support@accern.com`. and inquire an Accern API token.
+1. Contact `support@accern.com`. and inquire about an Accern API token.

 2. To quickly start using Accern ``Stream API``, simply create ``Stream`` and  ``StreamListener`` clients: